withings/stilgar/README.md

 Stilgar takes a single runtime argument: the path to its configuration file.
 This can also be provided in the `STILGAR_CONFIG` environment variable.
-When neither of those is provided, the location is inferred from the following list:
+When neither of those is provided, Stilgar tries those locations in order:

 1. /etc/withings/stilgar.yml
 2. /etc/withings/stilgar.yaml